What if what you perceive as a weakness or defect, may actually be your superpower?

 Laure, what you consider a weakness, a defect is actually your strength, your super power if you can just allow it, embrace it and own it.

 In order to deliver the gifts that I have to deliver, I have to call my clients’ bullshit!
 I have to shake them out of their victimhood in order for them to emancipate themselves from their toxic thinking, eating and habituating.
 And be the ball of fire they really are.

 There’s something else I realized.

-When I would call out people’s bullshit it was always ugly because I was so ashamed of me.
-I had so much self-judgement around it that it came out mean, disrespectful and angry.
+When I would call out people’s bluff it was always ugly because I was so ashamed of myself.
+I had so much self-judgment around it that it came out mean, disrespectful and angry.